-For additional information, please refer to the human rights certification page.
+For additional information, please refer to the human rights CPA page.

 The certification program is ideal for professionals, graduate students, and advanced undergraduate students wishing to further their knowledge and understanding of human rights.
 Students in the certification program include those seeking to complement their training in other fields or disciplines, such as law, public health, or fundraising, development, etc.; individuals with academic or professional experience in human rights wishing to obtain more specialized knowledge through graduate-level study; and students preparing for further graduate study.

 In order to receive the certification, students must complete the following requirements:

 Students who successfully complete the 12 credit points of coursework with a grade of C or higher and obtain a minimum GPA of 3.0 will be awarded a certification of professional achievement.

 The certification program may be completed in a single summer or two consecutive summers.